Aircraft Jet Fuel – Frequently Asked Questions (FAQs)Open All Close All

 I lost my bill of lading (BOL)/receipt number.
 How can I report this transaction on the schedules without it?

-Generally, you would enter the BOL number which is issued at the terminal when product is removed over the rack.
+Generally, you would enter the BOL number which is issued at the terminal when product is removed from the rack.
 In the case of bulk plant removals or tax-paid schedules, it may be a sales/purchase invoice number.
-All parties to the transaction must report the same document number to CDTFA on the pertinent schedules of their returns.
-In the case of a sale or purchase, if you are unable to obtain this information from the other party, you may report document ID "XXSALEMMDDYY" where XX is the last two (2) digits of your account number and MMDDYY is the date of the transaction in the month/month, day/day, year/year format; (e.g. August 31, 2010 is 083110).
-For example, account 12345678 reporting an August 13, 2010 transaction, would report document ID "78SALE081310."
+All parties to the transaction must report the same document number to the CDTFA on the pertinent schedules of their returns.
+In the case of a sale or purchase, if you are unable to obtain this information from the other party, you may report document ID XXSALEMMDDYY where XX is the last two (2) digits of your account number and MMDDYY is the date of the transaction in the month/month, day/day, year/year format; (for example, August 31, 2019 is 083119).
+For example, account 12345678 reporting an August 13, 2019 transaction, would report document ID 78SALE081319.

 If you are a licensed jet fuel dealer, you may take a credit for certain types of transactions on your Aircraft Jet Fuel Dealer Tax Return in lieu of filing a claim for refund with the State Controller's Office; however, you may only take a credit up to the amount of tax you owe on the return.

 Refund statutes and time frames are available on the CDTFA website.